carmine560/trading-assistant/README.md

 ### Open and Close Long Position ###

-The following example `open_close_long_position` shows required windows, enters the maximum share size, and prepares a buy order.
+The following `open_close_long_position` shows required windows, enters the maximum share size, and prepares a buy order.
 If the order is placed, then it prepares a sell order for repayment.

 ``` python
 open_close_long_position = [